giancosta86/MaanBloem/README.md

 * It can show additional details about each app

-* Quick & easy app removal - via the *Uninstall...* button
+* Quick and easy app removal - via the *Uninstall...* button

 ## Requirements

-In order to start MaanBloem, **Java 8u65** or later compatible is recommended
+In order to start MaanBloem, **Java 8u91** or later compatible is recommended

 ## Running the app